dedipya12/Image-Gallery/README.md

 # Image-Gallery
-Image Gallery design using HTML, CSS and Bootstrap
+Image Gallery design using HTML, CSS, jQuery and Bootstrap